Board Authorities, Responsibilities & Roles

 Cindy Dodge

-MTA Member Information Liaison Cindy Dodge joined MTA in 2006 from Williamstown Township in Ingham County where she served as Clerk since 2005.
-She has been involved with the township since 2003 as assistant to the supervisor, planning commissioner, and assistant to the planning commission.
+Cindy Dodge joined MTA in 2006 as a Member Information Liaison, hailing from Williamstown Township in Ingham County where she served as Clerk since 2005.
+She had been involved with the township since 2003 in other roles, including assistant to the supervisor, planning commissioner, and assistant to the planning commission.
 She is currently a Michigan Certified Assessing Officer.
-Via phone, fax and e-mail, Cindy provides township officials and employees with information and resources regarding the day-to-day functions of township government.
-She is also the Association liaison for MTA county chapters, develops MIS Department resource materials, and presents workshop and Conference sessions as well as teaching live and recorded webinar courses.
+Now an MTA Consultant, Cindy provides township officials and employees with information and resources via phone and email regarding the day-to-day functions of township government.
+She also assist in developing resource materials, and presents workshop and Conference sessions as well as teaching live and recorded webinar courses.

 Catherine Mullhaupt